-We will be using online proctoring for the Midterm #1 and Midterm #2.
+We will be using online proctoring (Respondus) for the Midterm #1 and Midterm #2.
 You will need to have the following technology:

-- A desktop or laptop computer,
+- A desktop or laptop computer (but NO Chrome Books),

+- Windows or Mac OS

 - webcam, and

 - a stable internet connection.